financial advisers

 • MSCI Emerging Market Index measures emerging market equity performance.

-• Bloomberg Global Aggregate Index represents global investment grade bond markets, mostly made up of government bonds.
+• Bloomberg Global Aggregate Index represents global investment-grade bond markets, mostly made up of government bonds.

 • Brent Crude oil prices are a key indicator of movements in the global oil market, the world’s most important commodity as it is such an important input into economic activity (in providing energy and as a raw material in production of materials such as plastics).